dannyvankooten/vat/README.md

 To get VAT rate periods for a country, first get a CountryRates struct using the country's ISO-3166-1-alpha2 code.

-You can then get the rate that is currently in effect using the `Rate` function.
+You can get the rate that is currently in effect using the `GetRate` function.

 ```go
 package main